Tom-Notch/Jetson-Robotics-Docker/README.md

   ```

   If you do not see `docker-buildx-plugin` available or it doesn't solve the previous problem, please follow [the official guide](https://docs.docker.com/engine/install/ubuntu/) to install the complete `docker engine`
+* Building Torch-TensorRT from source
+  * On Jetson platforms, NVIDIA hosts [pre-built Pytorch wheel files](https://forums.developer.nvidia.com/t/pytorch-for-jetson-version-1-10-now-available/72048).
+These wheel files are built with CXX11 ABI.
+You'll also notice that there're `Pre CXX11 ABI` and `CXX11 ABI` versions of libtorch on [the official download website](https://pytorch.org/get-started/locally/) of PyTorch
+  * What's Pre CXX11 ABI and CXX11 ABI?
+You can ask ChatGPT, and here's its answer:

+    ```txt
+    C++ Application Binary Interface (ABI) is the specification to which executable code adheres in order to facilitate correct interaction between different executable components.
+This includes conventions for name mangling, exception handling, calling conventions, and the layout of object code and system libraries.

+    The term "Pre-CXX ABI" likely refers to a version of the C++ ABI that was in use before a specific change was introduced.
+An ABI can change over time as new language features are added, compilers improve, or for other reasons.
+When such changes occur, binary code compiled with a newer version of the compiler may not be compatible with code compiled with an older version, due to different expectations about how things like name mangling or exception handling work.

+    One notable ABI break in C++ occurred with the release of GCC 5.1.
+This release changed the ABI in a way that was not backwards-compatible, primarily to improve the implementation of C++11's std::string and std::list types.
+The ABI used by versions of GCC prior to this change is often referred to as the "old" or "pre-CXX11" ABI.
+Code compiled with the new ABI cannot be safely linked with code compiled with the old ABI.
+    ```

+    This basically means that `Pre CXX11 ABI` and `CXX11 ABI` are two distinct versions of a library, and cannot be used in a mixture.
+Since Torch-TensorRT depends on PyTorch, whether to use `Pre CXX11 ABI` or `CXX11 ABI` also depends on how PyTorch is built.
+To check this, you can directly consult torch in python3:

+    ```Python
+    python3
+    Python 3.6.9 (default, Mar 10 2023, 16:46:00)
+    [GCC 8.4.0] on linux
+    Type "help", "copyright", "credits" or "license" for more information.
+    >>> import torch
+    >>> torch._C._GLIBCXX_USE_CXX11_ABI
+    True
+    ```

+    This means that PyTorch is compiled with `CXX11 ABI`, which means that the libtorch under the hood is also compiled with `CXX11 ABI`